joseasoler/imogrify/README.md

 - **[libassert](https://github.com/jeremy-rifkin/libassert)**: The most over-engineered C++ assertion library. `IMOGRIFY_USE_LIBASSERT`.

+#### Included dependencies

+These libraries are included in the imogrify repository.
+They reside in the thirdparty subfolder, and each one includes its separate, original license.
+These libraries are not modified from upstream unless explicitly mentioned.

+- **[Enchantum](https://github.com/ZXShady/enchantum)**: A modern header-only library for compile-time enum reflection.

 #### vcpkg

 imogrify has optional [vcpkg](https://github.com/microsoft/vcpkg) support, disabled by default. imogrify uses custom ports for some of its dependencies, which can be found in the cmake/vcpkg/ports subfolder.